IAQI/tqc-website/content/2024/presentations.md

 ---

 ## Presentation Instructions
- QCrypt 2024 is primarily an in-person meeting with presenters expected on-site.
+ TQC 2024 is primarily an in-person meeting with presenters expected on-site.
 In certain exceptional circumstances and as agreed by the Program Committee, some speakers will be able to present remotely.

 <h2>Talk Length</h2>